encukou/keypad-racer/README.md

 * Keyboard mappings can be changed by HOLDING a button on the screen with a MOUSE, and pressing the desired key.

+* On the title screen, player color can be set using each player's assigned keys.

 ## The controls

-Each player needs 9 keys, ideally in a grid.
+Each player needs 9 keys to play.
 The best way to play is on a grid – a numeric keypad:

     ┏━━━━━━━┳━━━━━━━┳━━━━━━━┓